 1. Ice skate in the Embarcadero.

-Sure ice skating in Union Square next to the giant Christmas tree is something you have to do at least once, but let’s be honest: the holiday crowds and the lack of parking are not ideal.
+Sure, ice skating in Union Square next to San Francisco’s giant Christmas tree is something you have to do at least once, but let’s be honest: The holiday crowds and lack of parking are not ideal.
 The Holiday Ice Rink at the Embarcadero Center is much less chaotic, and there is actually good food nearby (hello Ferry Building).

 This uber-popular concert put on by the San Francisco Gay Men’s Chorus is always sold out on Christmas Eve.
 A mix of traditional Christmas carols and modern cheeky twists on old holiday favorites, it is a show that will definitely put you in the holiday spirit.
 Every year the show is different and always includes dance numbers and special guest appearances.